kdave/btrfs-progs/Documentation/Subpage.rst

 pages, like 64KiB on 64bit ARM or PowerPC.
 This means filesystems created with 64KiB sector size cannot be mounted on a system with 4KiB page size.

-While with subpage support systems with 64KiB page size can create and mount filesystems with 4KiB sectorsize.
-This still needs to use option "-s 4k" option for :command:`mkfs.btrfs`.
+Since v6.7, filesystems are created with a 4KiB sectorsize by default, though it remains possible to create filesystems with other page sizes (such as 64KiB with the "-s 64k" option for :command:`mkfs.btrfs`).
+This ensures that new filesystems are compatible across other architecture variants using larger page sizes.

 Requirements, limitations
 -------------------------

-The initial subpage support has been added in v5.15, although it's still considered as experimental, most features are already working without problems.
+The initial subpage support has been added in v5.15.
+Most features are already working without problems.
+On a 64KiB page system, a filesystem with 4KiB sectorsize can be mounted and used as long as the initial mount succeeds.
-On a 64KiB page system filesystem with 4KiB sectorsize can be mounted and used as usual as long as the initial mount succeeds.
-There are cases a mount will be rejected when verifying compatible features.
+Subpage support is used by default for systems with a non-4KiB page size since v6.7.

 Please refer to status page of :ref:`status-subpage-block-size` for compatibility.